 Outside Directors

 • Composed of fixed remuneration and performance-linked remuneration.
-Outside Directors and Audit & Supervisory Board Members shall be provided only fixed remuneration.
+Outside Directors and Directors who are Audit and Supervisory Committee Members shall be provided only fixed remuneration.

 • Fixed remuneration is determined in accordance with officers’ position.